 The Holy Eucharist, the Blessed Sacrament of the Body and Blood of our Lord Jesus Christ, goes by many names in the Christian Community: the Lord’s Supper, the Divine Liturgy, the Mass, the Holy Mysteries, the Holy Sacrifice, Holy Communion.
 Jesus instituted the Eucharist on the night before he died for us and told his followers to “do this in remembrance of me.”
 The Eucharist is the outward and visible sign of our redemption by the sacrifice, death and resurrection of Jesus Christ our Lord.

-At Saint Thomas Church, we have the joy and privilege of celebrating the Eucharist every single day of the year, usually more than once, for a total of over one thousand opportunities per year.
+At Saint Thomas Church, we have the joy and privilege of celebrating the Eucharist every single day of the year (save on Good Friday), usually more than once, offering over one thousand Masses per year.

 The Episcopal Church, of which Saint Thomas Church is a parish in the Diocese of New York, welcomes all baptized Christians to receive the Blessed Sacrament at its altars, if they desire the Body and Blood of Christ, and if, in the words of the Invitation, they “truly and earnestly repent of their sins and are in love and charity with their neighbors.”